 The majority of American runners I have trained with who are of similar ability continue to want to pay attention to pace even on easy days.

-The Kenyans just jog and they don’t pay attention to miles but minutes.
+The Kenyans just jog.
+They don’t pay attention to miles but minutes.

-If you ask a Kenyan how far they are running today, you will mostly get an answer such as ’50 minutes’.
+If you ask a Kenyan how far they are running today they’ll say ’50 minutes’.

 Time, not mileage is their focus.

 They may do 50 minutes of hard running in the morning followed by 50 minutes of easy running in the evening.